KaveyZheng/IntroduceStudent/README.md

 - [x] 1.
 User can tap a button to change the color of the background view
 - [x] 2.
 User can select on additional buttons that provide more info about the user.
 Example: more textfields, a different alert box, etc.
 - [x] 3.
+ViewController passes information to and segues to another ViewController
+- [x] 3.
 Saves all user information using UserDefaults